The Trajectory Problem

 \(p_0 = p_{\text{init}}\) to \(p_1 = p_{\text{data}}\).
 The flow of this ODE, the map carrying each

-cross — so that the flow is a well-defined map — follows from the existence-and-uniqueness theory for
+cross, so the flow is a well-defined map.
+This follows from the existence-and-uniqueness theory for

 ODEs (the Picard-Lindelöf theorem), valid when \(\mathbf{u}_t\) satisfies a